angular/angular/aio/content/guide/router.md

 The last route with the `path` of `**` is a wildcard route.
 The router selects this route if the requested URL doesn't match any of the paths earlier in the list and sends the user to the `PageNotFoundComponent`.
-In this example the second to last route with the `path` of `**` is a wildcard route too!
-In this case you would never reach the 404 page, be careful not to copy this example as is into your projects.

 ## Setting up redirects